rickmurdock/notes/ReactJS/ConstructorsAndPrototypes.md

 ### Instance

 An object created by a constructor is called an *instance* of that constructor.
-Where a constructor creates a cookie cutter object, the instance is the concrete occurrence of the object - the actual cookie.
-The creation of an instance is called instantiation.
+Where a constructor creates a cookie cutter object, the instance is the concrete occurrence of the object - the actual cookie. *The creation of an instance is called instantiation*.

 Simply put, a constructor is a function that is invoked by using the keyword `new`.